beginner117/sim-lvdt/Kumar/modules/femm_sim/README.md

     For Mac users, install Whisky or Wine (Whisky for new ARM mac) followed by installing femm 42.
 Find the path of femm.exe and update the text file named 'femmpath.txt' with the path.
 The default text file contains an example path.
     (put it in git ignore after modification).

+Installing virtual environment

+    python version 3.10.1

 Installing dependencies:

     pip install -r requirements.txt
-    pip install pyfemm

 example

     The file 'example_simulation.py' contains the basic information and instructions to run the simulation.
-    Run this file by changing the instances/arguments as per the requirements
+    Run this file to simulate LVDTs by changing the instances/arguments as per the requirements

 Interactive GUI